-- (1) The purpose and charter of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes (the courts look to whether the use is transformative or adds something new); - (2) The nature of the copyrighted work (e.g. whether the work is factual or fictional); - (3) The amount and substantiality of the portion used in relation to the whole copyrighted work (whether the secondary use employs more of the copyrighted work than is necessary); and, - (4) The effect of the use upon the potential market for or value of the copyrighted work (the courts look at the market harm that results when a secondary use serves as a substitute for the copyrighted work).
+- The purpose and charter of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes (the courts look to whether the use is transformative or adds something new); - (2) The nature of the copyrighted work (e.g., whether the work is factual or fictional); - (3) The amount and substantiality of the portion used in relation to the whole copyrighted work (whether the secondary use employs more of the copyrighted work than is necessary); and, - (4) The effect of the use upon the potential market for or value of the copyrighted work (the courts look at the market harm that results when a secondary use serves as a substitute for the copyrighted work).

-VII.
 BOOKSTORE

-The Stonehill College Bookstore is located in the basement level of Boland Hall and in the Academic and Welcome Center (apparel and gifts only).
+The Stonehill College Bookstore is located in the basement level of Boland Hall and in May Hall (apparel and gifts only).
 It is operated by Follett.
 Faculty will be sent information each semester regarding textbook orders.
 Other information is available through the Bookstore website.

-VIII.
 FACULTY AND ADMINISTRATIVE ASSISTANTS

 Administrative support for faculty is organized by building rather than by department.
-If you have a question or need assistance, speak to the Administrative Assistants in your building.
-As of this printing, the assignment of Administrative Assistants is as follows:
+If you have a question or need assistance, speak to the administrative assistant in your building.
+As of this printing, the assignment of administrative assistants is as follows:

-- Academic and Welcome Center Danielle Tulipano (x1650) - Business Department Bobbi-Ann Ruggiero-Hickey (xI463) - Duffy Academic Center Nancy Dunsing (x1311) - Cushing-Martin Hall Elizabeth Pearson (xI622) - Martin Institute Noelle Preston (x1131) - College Center/Education and Computer Science Departments Lisa Biederwolf (xI216) - Shields Science Center Romelle Berry (xI201)
+- May Hall Erin Dzierzak (x1650) - Business Department Bobbi-Ann Ruggiero-Hickey (x1463) - Office of Academic Affairs Deb Norton (x1046) - Cushing-Martin Hall Elizabeth Pearson (x1622) - Martin Institute TBD (xxx)

+- Education, Languages, Literatures and Cultures, and Mathematics Departments Lisa Biederwolf (x1216) - Shields Science Center Kate Johns (x1247)

-A. Support to Department Chairs
+Support to Department Chairs

-The primary responsibility of Administrative Assistants is to support departments and their chairs with administrative responsibilities and other department activities.
-These are some of the tasks for which Administrative Assistants provide support:
+The primary responsibility of administrative assistants is to support departments and their chairs with administrative responsibilities and other department activities.
+These are some of the tasks for which administrative assistants provide support:

 - Planning department functions: meetings, receptions, colloquia, and student information sessions. - Receiving and responding to requests for general information from students and the public. - Organizing and administering personnel searches: receiving correspondence, creating and maintaining applicant files, scheduling interviews, making travel and hotel arrangements, and generating correspondence from applicant databases.
-(Please let your administrative assistant know as soon as possible when your department is having a personnel search so that she/he can plan accordingly.)

-- Assisting department chairs with records retention. - Maintaining departmental databases of majors, minors, and alumni/ae and generating correspondence. - Monitoring department budgets. - Correspondence and file maintenance relating to department administration. - Taking minutes of departmental meetings, if requested.
+(Please let your administrative assistant know as soon as possible when your department is having a personnel search so that they can plan accordingly.) - Assisting department chairs with records retention. - Maintaining departmental databases of majors, minors, and alumni/ae and generating correspondence. - Monitoring department budgets. - Correspondence and file maintenance relating to department administration. - Taking minutes of departmental meetings, if requested.

-B. Support to Faculty
+Support to Faculty

-Administrative Assistants will handle larger or special projects for faculty, such as mailings, database management for research and other studies, internship evaluation material, etc. It is expected that faculty will word process and copy their own syllabi, exams and other classroom materials, as well as correspondence, unless there is a special situation where help is needed.
-Exceptions can be made, if the Administrative Assistant has time and is given enough notice; please speak to your Administrative Assistant if you have a special need.
+Administrative assistants will handle larger or special projects for faculty, such as mailings, database management for research and other studies, internship evaluation material, etc. It is expected that faculty will word process and copy their own syllabi, exams and other classroom materials, as well as correspondence, unless there is a special situation where help is needed.
+Exceptions can be made if the administrative assistant has time and is given enough notice; please speak to your administrative assistant if you have a special need.
 Requests for word processing for faculty research or projects will be considered on a time-available basis.

-NOTE: Administrative Assistants should not be asked to administer or proctor tests or examinations.
+NOTE: Administrative assistants should not be asked to administer or proctor tests or examinations.

 Work-study students are sometimes available to work on other projects for faculty as needed.
-Please see your Administrative Assistant for details.
-Faculty should use work-study students only for projects which will support their educational experience at Stonehill.
+Please see your administrative assistant for details.
+Faculty should use work-study students only for projects that will support their educational experience at Stonehill.
 Examples include research, website updating, or planning department projects and events.